mems/calepin/Security/Security.md

 - `http://evil.com/@good.com` the domain is not `good.com`
 - `http://good.com%2f@evil.com/` the domain is not `good.com`
+- `file://my.domain/tmp/example.html` the domain is `my.domain`, but often ignored
 - `https://accounts.youtube.com/accounts/SetSID?continue=https://www.google.com/amp/s/evil.com/evil.swf` (redirect to `evil.swf`) redirection (account login, etc.) don't know if the trusted target, has been compromized (or allow this kind of redirection)
 - `http://good.com%0a%0a%0aTrust%20me.%20It%27s%20totally%20legit.%09%09%09%09%09%0a%0a%0a%0a%0a%0a%0a%0a@evil.com/` is a valid URL, but could be displayed in browser URL bar (or link hover) as `http://good.com`
 - `http://x%0aContent-Length%3a99%0a%0a.victim.website/1` and `http://victim.website%00.attacker.website/evil.html` (null char wrongly used to break the domain as `victim.website`).
 See [Webkit URLs](https://alf.nu/WebkitURLs)